Lies My Teacher Told Me: Editions

 There are three distinct editions of the book.
 For the original 1995 edition, Loewen examined twelve textbooks.
 For the 2007 edition, he revised the text to address five additional textbooks and a new edition of one of the earlier textbooks examined.
 The 2018 edition retains the same text as the 2007 edition, adding a new preface, "The age of alternative facts".
 In April 2019, Loewen and Rebecca Stefoff, known for her adaptation of Howard Zinn's 1980 bestseller A People's History of the United States for young readers, made Lies My Teacher Told Me accessible for younger readers in Lies My Teacher Told Me: Young Readers Edition (The New Press, 2019).

 Reception

 Lies My Teacher Told Me is the winner of the 1996 American Book Award, the Oliver Cromwell Cox Award for Distinguished Anti-Racist Scholarship, and the Critics Choice Award of the American Educational Studies Association.
-Although well received by many, critic Jere T. Humphreys notes that Loewen's implicit bias may have caused him to fail to highlight some of the positive contributions made toward improving equality in the United States.
-For example, when referencing the Civil Rights Movement, Loewen falls short in crediting the efforts of the U.S. legislative and executive branches in aiding throughout the Civil Rights struggle.
+Although well received by many, critic Jere T. Humphreys observes that Loewen's implicit bias may have caused him to fail to highlight some of the positive contributions made toward improving equality in the United States.
+For example, when referencing the civil rights movement, Loewen falls short in crediting the efforts of the U.S. legislative and executive branches in aiding throughout the civil rights struggle.